Js-Wizard/startup/notes.md

       - method (string)
       - headers (object w/ key-value)
       - body (string)
+      - (other options)
 - 3rd-party services
   - Already exist, just use `fetch`
 - Custom services
   - Requires endpoints and implementation on server
   - Can themselves `fetch` from other services
+  - Plan first with sequence diagram
+  - Document with Open API
+  - Uset HTTP verbs properly
+  - Standards
+    - RPC
+      - Remote Procedure Call
+      - Each request calls a function on the server with certain parameters
+    - REST
+      - Representional State Transfer
+      - Requests are restricted to getting, creating, modifying, or deleting specific resources
+    - GraphQL
+      - Data for a single query is transferred in one request
 - HTTP/HTTPS
   - Test requests using `curl`
   - See requests in browser debugger under XHR/Fetch